matthewlamdotjs/Chunx/README.md

         // declare array of objects where objects contain props to be passed set('dataArray', [1,2,3,4,5].map(num => {number: num}));

-        // declare variable as repeated subcomponent using dataArray as props set('listItems', repeat(mySubcomponent, get('dataArray')));
+        // Declare variable as repeated subcomponent using dataArray as props:
+        //
+        // `repeat()` will repeat mySubcomponent get('dataArray').length times
+        // with each copy using the data at its respective index in the array
+        // as its props
+        set('listItems', repeat(mySubcomponent, get('dataArray')));
     });
 );